-On June 1, 1921, the black community of Tulsa, Oklahoma, was left nearly destroyed following several days of violent attacks by white mobs outraged that black residents had organized to protect a black man from lynching.
+On June 1, 1921, the Black community of Tulsa, Oklahoma, was left nearly destroyed following several days of violent attacks by white mobs outraged that Black residents had organized to protect a Black man from lynching.

-Tulsa's Greenwood District, known as "Negro Wall Street," was considered one of the wealthiest black communities in the nation in 1921.
-Many residents worked and did business in central Tulsa, coming into contact with white men and women -- some of whom resented their prosperity.
+Tulsa's Greenwood District, known as "Negro Wall Street," was considered one of the wealthiest Black communities in the nation in 1921.
+Many residents worked and did business in central Tulsa, coming into contact with white men and women—some of whom resented their prosperity.

 Ms. Page told police that Mr. Rowland had startled her by touching her arm but insisted she did not want to press charges.
 Rumors soon spread, however, and turned into a sensationalized allegation that Dick Rowland had attempted rape.
 Police arrested Mr. Rowland at his Greenwood home and jailed him at the courthouse.
-The next night, a mob of white men gathered at the jail seeking to lynch him, but thirty armed black men from Greenwood were there to ensure that the sheriff and deputies were able to protect Dick Rowland from that fate.
+The next night, a mob of white men gathered at the jail seeking to lynch him, but 30 armed Black men from Greenwood were there to ensure that the sheriff and deputies were able to protect Dick Rowland from that fate.

 "In all of my experience I have never witnessed such scenes as prevailed in this city when I arrived at the height of the rioting," a military official recalled days later in a New York Times news article.
 "Twenty-five thousand whites, armed to the teeth, were raging the city in utter and ruthless defiance of every concept of law and righteousness.
 Motor cars, bristling with guns swept through your city, their occupants firing at will."
-Some researchers estimate that as many as 300 black people were killed in the violence.
+Some researchers estimate that as many as 300 Black people were killed in the violence.